Dollar gains, oil slips as markets focus on Mideast

 Euro zone government bond yields edged up from three-week lows and yields on U.S. Treasuries were little changed.

-Germany’s benchmark Bund yield was little changed at around -0.28%, having risen from more than three-week lows on Monday at -0.31%.
+Germany’s benchmark Bund yield DE10YT=RR was little changed at around -0.28%, having risen from more than three-week lows on Monday at -0.31%.
 But it remained below last week’s seven-month highs amid euphoria over the year-end stock rally.

 Gold prices rose.
 Absent aggressive rhetoric, the perceived risk to oil will diminish and reduce gold’s appeal, said Bart Melek, head of commodity strategies at TD Securities.